-Thomas Leveritt is a 33-year-old half-American, half-British, painter and writer.
+Thomas Leveritt is a half-American, half-British, painter and writer.
 He was born in Scotland and brought up in Texas.
 At a young age he was sent away to boarding-school in England, where he remained until he graduated from Cambridge University with a Double First in History and an Army Scholarship into the 5th Royal Inniskilling Dragoon Guards.

 He undertook aid-work in Mostar during the Bosnian War of 1992-5 and later set up a company to import beer from Sarajevo into Europe, an adventure that later formed the basis of his first novel, The exchange-rate between love and money, which went on to win Betty Trask and Somerset Maugham Awards for writing.
 The New Yorker called it a ‘love story, tone poem, and seething meditation on history and politics,’ with a comparison to Thomas Pynchon.